As said above: In spite of an immense lot of research

 Rather few contributions to interpretation of the genetic code

-have paid attention to number regularities as it seems (among references
+have paid attention to number regularities as it seems (among

 Since long ago it's observed that features of